prushorth90/Real-Estate-Extension/README.md

    ```
    $ npm i
     ```
-   which will add the package-lock.json and node modules
+   which will add the node modules